Vardar offensive: Battle of Doiran

 On 16 September, the Allies commenced a 232 gun and 24 howitzer artillery barrage on the Bulgarian positions between Vardar and Doiran.
 Bulgaria responded in kind, with the artillery duel continuing during the following two days.
-On the night of 17–18 September, Bulgarian positions were targeted by nine salvos of gas shells, however the attack failed to produce any considerable effect due to the preceding arrival of new gas masks and the adequate training of the defenders.
+On the night of 17–18 September, Bulgarian positions were targeted by nine salvos of gas shells, however the attack failed to produce any considerable effect due to the recent arrival of new gas masks and chemical defense training.

 At 5.00 a.m. on 18 September, the British XII Corps executed a pincer maneuver on the 9th Bulgarian Division, while the Greek Serres Division and the 83rd British Brigade assaulted the Bulgarian trenches to the west, taking numerous prisoners.
 On the north–east direction the Crete Division and the 28th British Division advanced between the lake and Belasica, after clearing out the Bulgarian outpost line.
 The 26th British Division seized a number of Bulgarian security outposts but was quickly repulsed by heavy artillery fire and counter-attacks that recaptured the lost ground.
 It was not until 7:20 am, when the Serres Division managed to make limited gains on the flanks having suffered numerous casualties and lost momentum.
 In the meantime the 22nd British Division overtook two central trenchlines.
 Supported by concentrated artillery and machine gun fire the 3rd Bulgarian Brigade pushed the Allies back, by the end of the day the sum of the Entente forces were back at their starting point, the British 67th Brigade having lost 65 percent of its soldiers.

 The offensive was resumed at 4.00 a.m. on 19 September after a night of heavy shelling.
 The operation involved the British 77th and 65th Brigades, the French 2/2nd Zouaves regiment. along with the Serres and 14th Greek Divisions.
-Following five hours of intense fighting the Allies managed to overrun the town of Dojran, mount Kala Tepe and Teton Hill, with the Pip Ridge and mount Dub remaining in Bulgarian hands.
+Following five hours of intense fighting the Allies managed to overrun the town of Dojran, Kala Tepe mountain, and Teton Hill, with the Pip Ridge and Dub mountain remaining in Bulgarian hands.
 In the aftermath of the engagement the Allied command found itself to be unable to make any further offensive operations on the Doiran sector as it no longer possessed an adequate reserve of manpower.
 Bulgaria lost a total of 518 dead, 998 wounded, and 1,210 captured.
 Greek casualties amounted to 503 killed, 2,286 injured and 615 missing, with the British suffering 3,871 dead and wounded.